kru42/RIFT/readme.md

 ## RIFT Diff Applier

-RIFT Diff Applier is an experimental IDA plugin that displays the results from the RIFT Client diffing procedure.
+RIFT Diff Applier is an experimental IDA plugin that displays the results from the RIFT Generator diffing procedure.
 Essentially, it installs hotkeys and displays the top matching functions with the highest similarity from all diffed functions.

 The approach can be useful if the rust compiler was not properly determined.